OpenSearch Dashboards multi-tenancy

 - Create index patterns

-You might use the private tenant for exploratory work, create detailed visualizations with your team in an
+To provide a practical example, you might use the private tenant for exploratory work, create detailed visualizations with your team in an

 analysts tenant, and maintain a summary dashboard for corporate leadership in an